NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 [![Invalid Files in a Submission](images/GDC_Submission_Wizard_Invalid_Files.png)](images/GDC_Submission_Wizard_Invalid_Files.png "Click to see the full image.")

-Files can be removed from the submission by clicking on the _'garbage'_ icon related to the file.
+Files can be removed from the submission by clicking on the _'garbage can'_ icon related to the file.

 Click on _'View Report'_ to see the error report which provides details about why files failed validation.
 This report is detailed in the [Data Submission Reports](Reports.md) section of the documentation.